Annie (singer): 2020–present: Dark Hearts and Neon Nights

 On 19 June 2020, Annie announced her third studio album and first new LP in 11 years, Dark Hearts.
-Describing the ambiance of the album, Annie said the LP is "the soundtrack to a film that doesn't exist."
+Annie described the ambiance of the album as "the soundtrack to a film that doesn't exist."
 The first single from the album, "American Cars", was released on the same day.
-Dark Hearts was produced by Stefan Storm of the Swedish synth-pop duo the Sound of Arrows, and was self-released through Annie's Anniemelody label on 16 October 2020.
+Dark Hearts, produced by Stefan Storm of the Swedish synth-pop duo the Sound of Arrows, was self-released through Annie's Anniemelody label on 16 October 2020.
 The second single from the album, "The Bomb", was released on 17 July 2020.

 In July 2021, Annie announced the release of the EP Neon Nights featuring the already released titled track and a cover of the Jesus and Mary Chain's song "Just Like Honey".

+In 2023, Annie worked with Alan Braxe to release a joint single, “Never Coming Back", which was included on the 2023 reissue of his compilation album The Upper Cuts.
+Braxe and Annie last collaborated on a 2005 remix of “Heartbeat” that appeared on the UK CD single #1 and US CD maxi single, alongside other formats.

+On 29 August 2024, Annie released her first trance-influenced single, "The Sky is Blue".
+The B-side to the 12" picture disc includes the song in Annie's native Norwegian, "Himmelen er Blå", and "The Sky is Blue (Extended Club Mix)".